XtractSolutions/sec-pol/sec_pol.md

 - Office is locked anytime it's unattended
 - Monitored alarm is armed anytime the building is unattended
 - Alarm notifications are managed by the Security Officer and will be investigated by the Security Officer or their designee
-- The phone tree rings to the CEO, then the President, then the
+  - The phone tree rings to the CEO, then the President, then the Director of IT
 - Visitors in the building should be monitored at all times by the invitee or their designee
 - Any suspicious activity noted by any employee of a visitor or staff member should be immediately reported to the Security Officer (anonymity will be maintained where desired)